toggledbits/DeusExMachina/README.md

 * Deus Ex Machina -- version 1.1, for UI5; this is the legacy version and although it installs for UI6 and UI7, it does not work properly on those platforms.

-* Deus Ex Machina II -- version 2.0, for UI7; this is the new plugin.
-It is for all versions of firmware, but has only been tested under UI7.
-Testing and bug reports for UI5 and UI6 would be appreciated.
+* Deus Ex Machina II -- version 2.4, for UI7 (only).
+This version was developed and tested on firmware version 1.7.855, but should work for any full release of UI7 provided by MiCasaVerde.

 ### History ###